Photo Courtesy: Natural Diamond Council. Top: Platinum Ring; Bottom: 18k WG Ring

 Ultimately, the metal you choose is largely based on your personal preference, style, skin tone, budget etc.…. so, it is always prudent to be equipped with the knowledge to make that decision yourself.

 Platinum is naturally white, hypoallergenic, more durable and heavier - giving it a greater heft and perceived value.
-White gold has a naturally yellow base, needs regular re-plating, is brighter and shinier, and presently weight for weight, a bit more expensive than platinum.
+White gold has a naturally yellow base, needs periodic re-plating, is brighter and shinier, and weight for weight, presently more expensive than platinum.
 But it is still the more popular and socially desirable metal choice for high-end diamond jewellery.
 Both these cool metals are the ideal choice for setting white colourless diamonds (D-H colour).

 Book an appointment with us to get started on your journey towards creating that perfect piece of jewellery!
 Have you already selected the metal for the setting?